Pete Ham: Death

 On the night of 23 April 1975, Ham received a phone call from the United States, telling him that all his money had disappeared.
 Later that night, he met Tom Evans and they went to The White Hart Pub in Surrey together, where Ham drank ten whiskies.
 Evans drove him home at three o'clock on the morning of 24 April 1975.

-Ham hanged himself in his garage studio in Woking later that morning, just three days shy of his 28th birthday.
-His suicide note — addressed to his girlfriend, Anne Herriot; and her son, Blair — blamed Polley for much of his despair and inability to cope with his disappointments in life.
+Ham, aged 27, hanged himself in his garage studio in Woking later that morning.
+His suicide note — addressed to his girlfriend Anne Herriot and her son Blair — blamed Polley for much of his despair and inability to cope with his disappointments in life.
 The note read:

 "Anne, I love you.
 Blair, I love you.
 I will not be allowed to love and trust everybody.
 This is better.
 Pete.
 P.S.
 Stan Polley is a soulless bastard.
 I will take him with me".

 Ham had shown growing signs of mental illness over the preceding months, with Gibbins remembering Ham burning his hands and arms with cigarettes.
 Ham was cremated at the Morriston Crematorium, Swansea; his ashes were spread in the memorial gardens.
 Ham's daughter, Petera, was born one month after his death.
-In May, Warner Bros terminated its contract with Badfinger, and Badfinger dissolved.
+In May, Warner Bros. terminated its contract with Badfinger, and Badfinger dissolved.
 Around that time, Apple also deleted all of Badfinger's albums from its catalogue.